A prolonged period of tension and change

 Such events provide further confirmation that we are now in a multi-polar world, as highlighted by our great power competition theme, with the US, China and Russia heading for a prolonged period of high tensions.
 More uncertainty and greater volatility are likely to be the result.

-Growing geopolitical tensions are likely to further accelerate the trends of deglobalization and ‘friend shoring’ – the manufacturing and sourcing of components and raw materials within a group of countries with shared values.
-We are seeing a shift from ‘efficiency economics’ to ‘resilience economics’, as Western economies look to make significant investments in strategic areas such as food, energy and defense, with a lower priority being attributed to cost and achieving maximum efficiency.
+Growing geopolitical tensions are likely to further accelerate the trends of deglobalisation and ‘friend shoring’ – the manufacturing and sourcing of components and raw materials within a group of countries with shared values.
+We are seeing a shift from ‘efficiency economics’ to ‘resilience economics’, as Western economies look to make significant investments in strategic areas such as food, energy and defence, with a lower priority being attributed to cost and achieving maximum efficiency.
 The trend began with former US President Donald Trump’s ‘America First’ policies, and has been accelerated by the Covid-19 pandemic and most recently the war in Ukraine.

-These shifts, combined with chronic underinvestment in ‘old economy’-style businesses (which has led to serious supply shortages in many areas), is likely to require a steep recovery in capital expenditure in many industries.
+These shifts, combined with chronic underinvestment in ‘old economy’-style businesses (which has led to serious supply shortages in many areas), will require a steep recovery in capital expenditure in many industries.
 Over the last 15 years, cheap money has flooded into areas such as technology, but few were interested in capital expenditure-intensive businesses and commodity producers.
 Supply-chain bottlenecks and supply-demand imbalances are likely to prompt a change.

-The green-energy transition is another area that may require additional spending.
+The green-energy transition is another area that will require additional spending.
 Higher corporate capital expenditure, together with increased government spending and fiscal stimulus, has the potential to bring higher growth, higher inflation and higher interest rates across the curve.

 Does this spoil the party for risk assets?
 This seems highly probable, with expected returns set to be lower after an already challenging period.
 Meanwhile, central banks have lost their flexibility to elongate the business cycle.